-SEA Objective A Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + The development of farmsteads will lead potentially to new developments within the countryside.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 Medium term Long term (11 years +) years) (6 - 10 years) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + The development of farmsteads will lead potentially to new developments within the countryside.
 Criteria is included to reduce the impact on the quality of the natural environment To maintain and enhance the quality of landscapes and townscapes + + + The development of farmsteads will lead potentially to new developments within the countryside.
 Criteria is included to reduce the impact on the quality of the landscape and townscape To improve quality of surroundings + + + The development of farmsteads will lead potentially to new developments within the countryside.
 Criteria is included to